 Final approval of proposals for funding is made by USFWS staff in conjunction with the Department.
 Matching funds of at least 35% of the project costs are required for SWG grants.
 Match funds in excess of the minimum requirement are desirable.
 Funding used to match these projects must be from a non-federal fund source.
 In-kind services may be counted as match as long as support funding is not from a federal source.

 The SWG program has provided between $2 to almost $3 million per year to California in the past several years.
-A portion of that amount is allotted for this publicly solicited grant program.
+A portion of that amount may be allotted for this publicly solicited grant program.
 The amount available is determined each year and announced in the Public Solicitation Notice.

-Please see the Proposal Solicitation Notice (PDF) (PSN), which describes the process and deadlines, and includes links to the templates required to submit a grant proposal.
-Applicants are encouraged to develop proposals in consultation with Department staff and applicants will be assigned a Department consultant by the Regional Manager for the Region where the majority of the project will be conducted, or the Branch Chief in the appropriate Department Branch, if the work will be conducted in statewide or across multiple Regions.
+When funding is available, the Department will post PSNs, which describe the desired scope of work, the application process, deadlines, and the templates required to submit a grant proposal.
+Applicants are encouraged to develop proposals in consultation with Department staff identified in each PSN.
 In order to be considered for a grant award, proposal applications must be received by the due date stated in the PSN.
-Department Technical and Management advisory committees (TAC and MAC) review and rank the proposals before making recommendations to Department Leadership, which makes a final ranking decision.
-For successful proposals, the Department then prepares the final grant proposal package per federal guidelines in consultation with the applicant and submits to USFWS for final approval.
-Once approved by USFWS, the Department prepares and issues the payable grant to successful applicants.
+CDFW Technical Committees review and rank the proposals before making recommendations to a CDFW selection panel.
+Once selected projects are approved by USFWS, CDFW prepares and issues the payable grant to successful applicants.
 Grants are awarded for up to a 3-year period.